BERKELEY'S DEPARTMENT OF ARCHITECTURE WAS FOUNDED ON STRONG PRINCIPLES OF MULTIDISCIPLINARY COLLABORATION AND RESPECT FOR EXPERIMENTATION.

 As part of the College of Environmental Design, the Department’s evolution has been nourished by social, cultural, and environmental values, reflected in our innovative teaching, scholarly research, critical design inquiry, and synthetic practice.
-Fifty years later, our founding principles remain a strong underpinning of our department, while supporting our continual exploration of emerging theory and knowledge in design thinking, innovative materials and technologies, digital design and fabrication, and sustainability.
+Fifty years later, our founding principles remain a strong underpinning of our department, while supporting our continual exploration of emerging theory and knowledge in design thinking, innovative materials and technologies, digital design and fabrication, situated urbanism, and climate equity.

 Our world-class, award-winning faculty bring both broad and deep intellectual diversity to our educational community.
 Our undergraduate and graduate programs, as well as our faculty’s research endeavors, cover fields of design and design theory, history of architecture and urbanism, building science and sustainability, structures and construction, social and cultural processes, environmental design in developing countries, digital design and virtual environments, urban design, and visual studies.